wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 # What Has Changed

-In WSO2 Identity Server 5.9.0 bring a range of new features and major improvements.
+In WSO2 Identity Server 5.9.0 brings a range of new features and major improvements.
 In IS 5.9.0 following aspects has been changed compared to the previous IS versions.

 ### **Changes to Resource Access Control**